w3f/Grants-Program/applications/papi-simulator.md

 Our vision is to establish the PAPI Interactive Console as the definitive starting point for any web developer entering the Polkadot ecosystem.
 By reducing the friction between traditional web development and blockchain development, we aim to significantly increase the number of developers building on Polkadot and its parachains.

 ## ℹ️ Additional Information

-**Work Already Completed:**
-The initial version of the PAPI Simulator is already functional and publicly accessible at papi-simulator.aipop.fun.
-This represents significant upfront investment for which we're requesting partial retroactive funding as part of this application.
-The $1,500 retroactive component would help cover some of our costs in developing the foundation on which we'll build the expanded features outlined in this proposal.

 **Community Interest:**
 We have already received positive feedback from the community regarding the initial PAPI Simulator.
 Developers have expressed keen interest in having more interactive capabilities, particularly for testing React components that interact with the blockchain.